wurflrll/Circuit_Analysis_Fun/Op-amp_andMismatch/modeling_mismatched.md

 Here is the same circuit with mismatched components given a base resistor:
 ![VB applied to NPN with base and emitter resistor](images/only_base_mismatch_beta.png)

-Originally I wanted to look at frequency response with respect to transistor mismatch as well, leading me to choose for input a 1MHz signal, but due to this going forward I will put back in a 10KHz signal.
-This doesn't have a massive impact, but can change results by nearly 10%.
-Here

 As you can see the base resistor is not effective, because although it decreases the dependence on $I_S$, it leaves the dependence on $\beta$ unaffected.
 Increasing the $\beta$ of NPN_LOWER back to default, yields a result better than we had in the first case (when $\beta$'s were equal and no base resistor)  Another thing that happens when adding resistor is that due to the parasitic base-emitter and base-collector capacitance, high frequency signals are attenuated (we are basically adding a RC filter).
 Originally I wanted to look at frequency response with respect to transistor mismatch as well, leading me to choose for input a 1MHz signal, but due to this going forward I will put back in a 10KHz signal.
 This doesn't have a massive impact, but can change results by nearly 10%.

 If we imagine a world with no $\beta$ variance, and only $I_S$ variance was remaining, results are much better with a 3.3K base resistor: